-I’ve been meaning to write a kind of FAQ for a while now, in case my experience of writing and getting published would interest aspiring authors.
+I’ve been meaning to write an FAQS page for a while now, in case my experience of getting published would interest aspiring authors.
 Before August 2013, I was one of those, i.e. someone who’d written a book, at turns proud of and disgusted with it, sending out multiple submissions to agents and receiving multiple rejections.
 I had no special help finding representation; no contacts on the inside to give me a leg up.
 Which proves the theory – that every newly published author has connections – completely wrong.

 Did you finish writing your book before sending it out on submission?